 Here are a few tips on how to get paid faster, which will ultimately help create consistency in your cash flow; not to mention will make you, as a business owner, much less worried about cash.

-Cloud-based accounting system
+Use a cloud-based accounting system

 Setting up a proper cloud-based accounting system, such as Xero, will mean properly formatted invoices that will send via email to the customers.
 If you think you need to print out and email every invoice, think again!
 These days the invoice can simply be created in your accounting system before being emailed out to your customer with an attachment.